zkMIPS/zkm-project-template/guest-program/README.md

 ZKM can generate proof for  Go and Rust (guest) Programs.

+* add-go

+A simple program that takes struct Data   as input, and operate the elements  as an output.

+* revme

+This program is more complex, taking a block of data as input and simulating the Ethereum Virtual Machine's computation for that block.

 > [!NOTE]
 > In the mips-elf directory, we have prepared the relative mips ELF which are ready for proof use.
 > If you want to compile the guest programs, you should use a x86 Ubuntu22 machine with Rust: 1.81.0-nightly and Go : 1.22.1